MichalZale/ChessGameProject/README.md

 ## Playing With A Friend

-The app works locally first: both players can use the same machine/browser or two browsers pointed at the same local frontend.
-To play from different computers, the friend must be able to reach both:

-- the frontend, usually port `5174`
-- the backend REST/WebSocket server, port `8080`

-The current code still has local URLs in the frontend:
+The current code has local URLs in the frontend:

 - `VITE_API_BASE_URL` defaults to `http://localhost:8080`
 - `VITE_WS_URL` defaults to `ws://localhost:8080/ws`